You may be entitled to backdated housing benefit for a limited period.

 The start date of your claim can be backdated for a maximum of:

-- three months if you are of pension age
+- 3 months if you're of pension credit age

 Backdating for working age claimants

-Your housing benefit can be backdated for up to one month if you are of working age.
+Your housing benefit can be backdated for up to 1 month if you're working age.